rohitag04/agarwal_rohit_python_2017/midterm/Read Me.md

 In this step I have read text file and find all the useful information.
 ```
-1- We Know Jan'17 was the presidential month, So I looped the text file in order to find all Politics Articles.
+1- We Know Jan 17 was the presidential month, So I looped the text file in order to find all Politics Articles.
 2- Removed all Punctuation from the List.
 3- Found top 10 articles with their count.
 ```